mattriley/agile-avatars/README-TEMPLATE.md

 > Agile Avatars makes it quick and easy to know who's working on what with great looking avatars for your agile board.
 No more fiddling with Word or Google Docs making sure everything aligns just right.
 Simply drag and drop your images, make some adjustments, print, and laminate!

-This is a hobby project I decided to double as an experiment in writing a web application in JavaScript without the aid of a framework like React or Angular.
+This is a hobby project I decided to double as an experiment in developing a web application in JavaScript without the aid of a framework like React or Angular.
 Such an approach is often referred to as frameworkless, or vanilla JavaScript.

 DISCLAIMER: Some of the approaches used are intentionally unconventional.
-Any attempt to emulate these approaches should be done with the unique needs and circumstances of your project taken into consideration.
+Any attempt to emulate these approaches should be done with the unique needs and circumstances of your endeavour taken into consideration.

 ## Table of Contents